gourobdas0103/Heart-Attack-Prediction-and-Analysis/README.md

 ---

-By Preeti Mahto
-Contact: preetimahto6@gmail.com
+By Preeti Mahto, Contact: preetimahto6@gmail.com

 Feel free to explore, use, and enhance this project!
 Your contributions are greatly appreciated.